ddegenaro/ddegenaro.github.io/_pages/about.md

     <p>1421 37th Street NW</p>
     <p>Washington, DC 20057</p>

-news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 I'm an incoming PhD student at Georgetown University, where I will be working with [Dr. Sarah Bargal](https://gufaculty360.georgetown.edu/s/contact/0031Q00002cJxDQQA0/sarah-bargal) on multimodal intelligent systems -- those that integrate text, vision, and other forms of data such as audio.